-Above we see 5 routers and 3 autonomous systems.
-When we want to get from R1 to R5 we’ll have to cross AS2, this makes AS2 our transit AS.
+Above, we see five routers and three autonomous systems.
+When we want to get from R1 to R5, we’ll have to cross AS2, this makes AS2 our transit AS.

-The OSPF configuration is really straight-forward.
-R2 and R4 have a loopback interface that is used for the IBGP peering which is advertised in OSPF:
+The OSPF configuration is straight-forward.
+R2 and R4 have a loopback interface that is used for the IBGP peering, which is advertised in OSPF: